External charged debris in a flowing plasma : charge fluctuation induced complexity: Simulation results

 \subsection{The plasma model}

 The 1-D $e$-$i$ plasma system with Boltzmannian electrons is modeled with the following equations with an exclusive time-dependent external charge density for the debris,

-where the symbols have their usual meanings.
+{where $n_i$ and $n_e$ are the ion and electron number densities respectively, $v_i$ is the ion fluid velocity, $p_i$ is the ion pressure, $\phi$ is the electrostatic potential, $m_i$ is the electron mass, $e$ is the electronic charge, $\epsilon_0$ is the vacuum permittivity and $T_e$ is the electron temperature.
+The last term in the Poisson equation, $\rho_{ext}$ is the term due to external charged debris which is moving with respect to the bulk plasma at a constant velocity $v_{d}$.
+Note that depending on whether the debris is charged positively or negatively, $\rho_{{\rm ext}}\lessgtr0$.
 The pressure for ions is treated as polytropic

-where $\gamma$ is the ratio of specific heats.
-The last term in the Poisson equation is the term due to external charged debris which is moving with respect to the bulk plasma at a constant velocity $v_{d}$.
-Note that depending on whether the debris charged positively or negatively, $\rho_{{\rm ext}}\lessgtr0$.
-The normalized model can be written as